thinktomorrow/package-docs/src/chief/initial_setup.md

 ]
 ```

-Next in the same file we should add the following entries to the $routeMiddleware array.
+In the same file add the following middlewares to the $routeMiddleware array.

 ```php
 # App\Http\Kernel.php